Sesame675/STS2-relics-mod/README.md

 Relic Name should NOT be like --> BLOOD VIAL or blood vial

 The mods folder is for current public common version - 2026/04/16
 The public-beta mods folder is for the public beta version - 2026/05/07

+Please place the mods as follow in the corresponding folder
+i.e., C:\Program Files (x86)\Steam\steamapps\common\Slay the Spire 2\mods
 ```
 Slay the Spire 2\mods\
   StarterRelic.dll